 - Projects must take place between September 1, 2021 and August 31, 2022.

-- Applicants may submit up to two TourWest applications for up to two separate projects; however, the applications must be for different artists.
+- Applicants may submit up to two TourWest applications for up to two distinct projects featuring two different artists.

-- The artist or company for which TourWest funds are sought cannot include members of the applicant organization’s staff members or board or be a faculty member of the applicant's organization.
+- The proposed artist or company cannot include members of the applicant organization’s staff members or board or be a faculty member of the applicant's organization.

 - Applicants are encouraged to apply for the presentation of out-of-state touring performers, musicians, and literary artists.
 Applicants are encouraged to feature performers from the western United States; however, the performers do not have to be from the 13-state WESTAF region and can be internationally based.

-- Literary projects are acceptable provided they have a performance aspect to them.
+- Literary projects are acceptable, provided they incorporate a performance element.

 - Defined as a full-length performance that is marketed to and open to the general public.

 - Projects must include at least one educational outreach activity.

 - That activity must have an educational component and attract an audience that is different from the audience attending the public performance.
-Visit this page for more detailed information about educational outreach activities.
+Click here for more detailed information about educational outreach activities.

 - If the touring artist is part of a company, the full troupe must perform on stage during the public performance.

-- Projects that involve local artists or school children participating as artists in a portion of the performance are eligible; however, applicants must make clear that the primary focus of the public performance is the out-of-state adult performer.
+- Projects that involve local artists or school children participating as artists in a portion of the performance are eligible; however, applicants must make clear that the primary focus of the public performance is the touring, featured performer.